The below Health Guarentee and contract is exactly what you will receive with your puppy:

 WHAT I DO NOT COVER:

 Though I am as helpful as possible to assist you in determining future unknowns such as size, weight, color, etc. of your puppy, it is important that you do your homework, because I can make no promises about these things, as nature is often unpredictable.
 The sizes and colors of the parents, as well as the pedigree, are available to help you determine these things and I am always available for questions.
-This will help us make the best educated guess to suit your needs and desires.
 And though, based on the linage of the pups and my history of producing quality pups, there is great potential for champion show and agility, breeding, service, and therapy, I do not guarantee the fertility, show quality, or production of your puppy.
 Buying a puppy for show and breeding is always subject to unknowns at this young age.
 Your puppy is guaranteed to be of at least pet quality and is being adopted as a companion.
 I do guarantee that your puppy will, in some way, be imperfect, as we all are.

 The new owner understands that it is common for pup’s appetites’ to drop when they transition to a new home.
 Their possible aversion to food is not because they don't know how to eat but because they are not yet comfortable in their new home.
-If they go long enough without eating or don’t eat enough for a period of time their carbohydrate level could fall to a dangerous level and they could have a hypoglycemia attack.
+Although this is unlikely for Standard size pups, if they go long enough without eating or don’t eat enough for a period of time their carbohydrate level could fall to a dangerous level and they could have a hypoglycemia attack.
 It is therefore YOUR responsibility to see that they get enough carbohydrates to prevent this.
 I do not cover hypoglycemia because it is preventable with minimal care.
 (See care instructions for prevention of hypoglycemia.)

 Please understand that until your puppy is fully immunized, they are susceptible to the above diseases and others brought in on the feet, from other animals, carried by insects, at puppy parks and out in your yard.
 The cost for care of these diseases could well exceed the cost of your puppy, so the new owner needs to take heed that they do not unnecessarily expose their puppy to these things.
 I will not cover viruses, bacteria, or parasite that are picked up after the puppy leaves my house.